 User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, make, post, download, upload, data transfer, Child sexual abuse images - The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges ~ communicate or pass on, material, remarks, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. ✓ proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 ~
+Contrary to The Protection of Children Act 1978 Self-generated images/sexting - UKSIC Responding to and managing sexting incidents and UKCIS - Sexting in schools and colleges ~ communicate or pass on, material, remarks, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. ~ proposals or comments that contain or relate to: Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 ~

-Use of messagin ng apps ✓
+Use of messagi ng apps ~

-padcasting eg Youtube ✓
+Use of video br padcasting eg Youtube ✓

-Use of social mo ~
+Use of social m edia ✓

-File sharing
+File sharing ✓

 On-line shopping/commerce

-On-line gambling ✓
+On-line gamblir lg ~

-On-line gaming (non educational) ×
+On-line gaming (non educational) ~

-On-line gaming (educational)
+On-line gaming (educational) ~

-use of the inter ·
+Unfair usage (downloading/uploading large files that hinders others in their use of the internet) ✓

-Unfair usage (de ownloading/uploading large files that hinders others in their
+Creating or pro pagating computer viruses or other harmful files ~

-bagating computer viruses or other harmful files
+Revealing or pu blicising confidential or proprietary information (eg nal information, databases, compute /network access codes ~

-Infringing copyright Revealing or publicising confidential or proprietary information (eg financial/personal information, databases, compute /network access codes and passwords) ✓ ✓
+Infringing copyr ight ~

-filtering or other safeguards employed by the school Using school systems to run a private business
+Using school systems to run a private business ~

-Using systems, applications, websites or other mechanisms that bypass the ~
+Using systems, applications, websites or other mechanisms that bypass the filtering or other safeguards employed by the school ~

-Promotion of extremism or terrorismImage: Construction of extremism or terrorismAny other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disreputeImage: Construction of the school or brings the school into disreputeActivities that might be classed as cyber-crime under the Computer Misuse Act:Image: Construction of the school networks, data and files, through the use of computer viruses or other harmful filesImage: Construction of the school or propagating computer viruses or other harmful filesRevealing or publicising confidential or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords)Image: Construction of the school or proprietary through the use of computers/devicesDisable/Impair/Disrupt network functionality through the use of computers/devicesImage: Construction of the school or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords)Image: Construction of the school or proprietary information (e.g. financial / personal information, databases, computer / network access codes and passwords) ✓
+Activities that n Act: Gaining through Creatin Reveali (e.g. fin networ Disable comput using p × ×

-✓
+Promotion of extremism or terrorism Any other information which may be offensive to ✓

 Threatening behaviour, including promotion of physical violence or mental harm ~

 Promotion of any kind of discrimination ~

-Pornography ✓
+Pornography ~

 Criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 ~